 20. Playa Bowls

 No matter the freezing temps, we will always be up for an acai bowl.
-The Jersey Shore’s original acai bowl shop now has three New York City locations.
+The Jersey Shore’s original acai bowl shop now has 15 New York City locations.
 Choose from their creative menu of bowls or custom design your own from a variety of bases made with superfoods including pure acai berry, pitaya fruit, chia seeds, coconuts, kale, bananas.
 Next, layer on your toppings like fresh fruit, seeds, nuts, granola, dried berries and nut butters.
 They also have oatmeal bowls, fresh juices, and smoothies.
 Bonus: Playa Bowls can be made vegan, gluten-free, and adapted to integrate into Whole 30, keto, and paleo diets if that’s your thing!

 Multiple locations; playabowls.com

 21. Café Kitsuné

-This Paris-meets-Tokyo spot is a modernist reinterpretation of the classic Parisian café and wine bar located in the West Village.
+This Paris-meets-Tokyo eatery is a modernist reinterpretation of the classic Parisian café and wine bar, with two locations in the West Village and Boerum Hill.
 It’s a blend of Japanese flavors and ingredients prepared with French techniques (executive chef Yuji Tani was born and raised in Kyoto and began his culinary career at French restaurant Le Bellecour).
 The menu reflects chef Yuji's culinary style of taking French café must-haves and adding a light, healthy Japanese touch.
 Order the Green Green Salad (roasted broccoli, fried kale, greek yogurt mousse), Chiks on Green (chicken, endive, mixed greens, baby potatoes, soft-boiled egg, croutons & Dijon vinaigrette), and Edamame Hummus (chickpeas and Japanese sesame).
-Open for indoor dining and take-out.